-Dutch Princess Christina, sister of former queen, dies
+Dutch Princess Christina, sister of former queen, dies at 72

-THE HAGUE, Netherlands (AP) — Dutch Princess Christina, the youngest sister of former Queen Beatrix, has died after a battle with bone cancer.
+THE HAGUE, Netherlands (AP) — Dutch Princess Christina, the youngest sister of former Queen Beatrix, died Friday after a battle with bone cancer.
 She was 72.

-Christina, who was the youngest of four daughters of late Queen Juliana and her German-born husband Prince Bernhard, died Friday morning at the Noordeinde Palace in The Hague, according to the Dutch Royal House.
+Christina, the youngest of four daughters of the late Queen Juliana and her German-born husband Prince Bernhard, died at the Noordeinde Palace in The Hague, according to the Dutch Royal House.

 In a tweet, King Willem-Alexander, Queen Maxima and Beatrix described Christina as “a striking personality with a warm heart.”